mosip/inji-verify/docs/Revocation.md

 | statusListIndex       | A numeric index (or bit position) representing this credential’s position in the status list.             |
 | statusListCredential  | The URI of the status list credential — a VC published by the issuer that contains a compressed bitstring. |

 ### Submission Result:

 - Inji verify UI can fetch the result of the submission through APIs.

 - This API performs server-side verification of a Verifiable Credential (VC) to validate its integrity and authenticity.
 It executes checks such as cryptographic signature validation and ensures that the credential has not been altered or tampered with.

-    > ### How it check for revocation
+### How it check for revocation

+> - **_Issuer_**: assigns each new credential a statusListIndex and puts that index into the VC's credentialStatus object.
 >
-    > - **_Issuer_** : assigns each new credential a statusListIndex and puts that index into the VC’s credentialStatus object.
-    >
-    > - **_Inji Verify Banckend_** : retrieves the `statusListCredential`, decodes its encodedList, checks the bit at that index to see whether it’s revoked/suspended.
+> - **_Inji Verify Backend_**: retrieves the `statusListCredential`, decodes its encodedList, checks the bit at that index to see whether it's revoked/suspended.

 - The verification status returned can be **_SUCCESS_**, **_INVALID_**, **_EXPIRED_** or **_REVOKED_**.

-- If the Inji Verify Backend encounters any error while retrieving the `statusListCredential` or verifing the status, it will post the error back to the Verify UI along with an error description and `status code` as `500`.
+- If the Inji Verify Backend encounters any error while retrieving the `statusListCredential` or verifying the status, it will post the error back to the Verify UI along with an error description and `status code` as `500`.

 ## 2. OPENID4VP

 ### Verifiable Presentation Submission:

 - Inji Verify have API to submit Verifiable Presentation.
 - Once the wallet scans the QR code, it generates the VP token and the submission request, which are then posted to the Inji Verify backend.